 Fluorescent lighting is new becoming popular - particularly on

 footpaths or new housing estates.
 I believe this to be an Urbis

-Altra 3 with 55W PL-L lamp.
+Altra 2 with possibly a 36W PL-L lamp.
 SELC photocell was faulty as the

 lamp was on when I took the photo.

 As new housing developments are built the can be an interesting

 choice of street lighting.
 This modern design is an Urbis Tage.